paszach/zombies-attack/assessment/README.md

 **Deadline: 11/12/2025 16:00 Submission on Blackboard.**

-The assessment criteria of the assignment are derived from the module's learning outcomes: Below, the module learning outcomes are in bold as top level bullet points, and how these form the assessment criteria of the module are the nested bullets.
+The assessment criteria of the assignment are derived from the module's learning outcomes: Below, the **module learning outcomes are in bold** as top level bullet points, and how these form the assessment criteria of the module are the nested bullets.

-- Construct numerical and mathematical models that capture the key features of a design engineering problem.
+- **Construct numerical and mathematical models that capture the key features of a design engineering problem.**
     - Define the scope of the system you are studying in terms of its own context.
     - Identify the variables, parameter, and assumptions of the system.
     - Iteratively increase the complexity of the system, starting with the smallest meaningful model, and increasing in complexity to capture new features, behaviours, or interventions.
-- Apply a range of numerical and computational methods.
+**- Apply a range of numerical and computational methods.**
     - Implement your system model numerically for analysis and prediction.
     - Evaluate characteristic units of the system, e.g. characteristic time, for scaling / non-dimensionalisation.
-- Analyse algorithms for stability, accuracy, and computational complexity.
+- **Analyse algorithms for stability, accuracy, and computational complexity.**
     - Analyse the characteristics of the system in terms of fixed points, regions of phase space, and chaos.
     - Identify any bifurcations in the system and the system parameters that drive them.
     - Investigate the sensitivity to parameters and initial conditions with ensemble simulations.
-- Interpret simulation results and their implications in their wider design engineering context.
+- **Interpret simulation results and their implications in their wider design engineering context.**
     - Explain numerical results and how they describe the system being modelled.
     - Justify interventions in the context by making predictions of how your interventions will affect the state of your system.
-- Represent simulation results and data graphically for understanding, exploration, and communication.
+- **Represent simulation results and data graphically for understanding, exploration, and communication.**
     - E.g. with systems diagrams, time evolution, phase space diagrams, bifurcation diagrams.
     - Use of animation or interactive plots for communication.
     - Present Wolfram notebook code in an clear and structured manner (link to repository).